-REFERENCES: SLCAR Part 6; POH/RFM
+References: SLCAR Part 6; POH/HFM Objective: To determine that the applicant:

 - (1) Exhibits knowledge of the elements related to cockpit management procedures. - (2) Ensures all loose items in the cockpit and cabin are secured. - (3) Organises material and equipment in an efficient manner so they are readily available. - (4) Briefs the occupants on the use of safety belts, shoulder harnesses, doors, rotor blade avoidance, and emergency procedures.